 Waste is money lost forever.
 Waste results from poor quality and inefficiency.
 Inefficiency results from variation and inconsistent processes.
 Reduce variation, improve consistency, and you’ll have less waste…and more money.
 It’s that simple!

 ISO 9001 is a worldwide standard administered by the International Organization for Standardization (ISO), based in Switzerland.
 ISO 9001 is currently in use by over one million organizations around the world!
 It is truly a world wide standard for quality!
 Obtaining ISO 9001 certification puts your company in a very select group.

 You can use the fact that your company is ISO 9001:2015 certified in your marketing.
 Your management system and its processes have been certified to ISO 9001 so you do want to talk about your successful registration to ISO 9001 just as long as you do not suggest that your products are certified or that you are certified by ISO, which is what ISO certified implies.

 To learn more about improving your processes, attend the latest Internal Auditor Class coming to our St. Louis, Missouri, lean ISO consulting offices.
-Download Free Sample ISO Procedure Templates to see how easy it is to use MW Word Templates to build your ISO Quality Management System.
+Download Free ISO 9001 2015 procedures to see how easy it is to use MW Word Templates to build your ISO Quality Management System.